Books, Book Reviews & Stories: the connections and why it matters

 Book Reviews, Comments & Stories, Quotes, & Poetry & More

 Most of what happens in our life will spark a connection.
 Life connects with what has been found in books.
 Books connect with what happens in life.
 Use the connections to help you see more clearly.
 A love of reading and writing is what motivated the creation of this blog.
 Thank you for coming to the blog.

-Stephen King said in years ago: "When he went home from the hospital he watched the Titanic and he knew his IQ had been damaged" If thinking is the requirement for writing to have "merit" then o one can say that King's Horror Genre doesn't make you think.
+Stephen King said years ago: "When he went home from the hospital he watched the Titanic and he knew his IQ had been damaged."
+If thinking is the requirement for writing to have "merit" then no one can say that King's Horror Genre doesn't make you think.
 The problem for some may be what you wind up thinking about!

 These books below are ones that have been reviewed on this site.
 Click the book to see the review.

 Net Worth $400 Million, Height 6’4”, Spouse Tabitha

 *Happy Birthday September 21, 1947

 “Writers remember everything...especially the hurts.
 Strip a writer to the buff, point to the scars, and he'll tell you the story of each small one.
 From the big ones you get novels.
 A little talent is a nice thing to have if you want to be a writer, but the only real requirement is the ability to remember the story of every scar.
 Art consists of the persistence of memory.” ― Stephen King, Misery